enterlifeonline/enterlifeonline.github.io/about.markdown

 permalink: /about/
 ---

-Gary Jackson is a technologist, teacher, and data scientist.
+Gary Jackson is a technologist, teacher, writer, and data scientist.

-Gary brings with him nearly two decades of experiences in IT, Enterprise Architecture, and Big Data & Analytics working for and within multinational companies around the world.
+Gary brings with him more than twenty-five years of experiences in IT, Enterprise Architecture, Big Data & Analytics, Blockchain, and Artificial Intelligence working for and within multinational companies around the world.

 Gary helped create the first [Artificial Intelligence written magazine, **Esquire Singapore April 2019** issue](https://wlos.com/news/local/wnc-writer-part-of-international-magazines-artificial-intelligence-team) with a technology called **[AI-Writer](http://ai-writer.com/)**.
 More recently, co-founded **[Blockstamped.io](https://blockstamped.io) to [prevent false narratives AKA 'fake news' and deep fakes using Ethereum Blockchain](https://wlos.com/news/local/one-company-works-to-prevent-spread-of-fake-videos)**.